pkg_add -i mutt gnupg [add cyrus-sasl to your package manager on linuxes without it baked in]

 # Display download progress

-This should get you to a working set-up, and it helps make explicit a few points that took me a few hours to figure out, e.g., without gpg-connect-agent started, I had not imported my secret key into my key ring despite thinking I had.
-Good luck!
+This should get you to a working set-up to read and write email.
+This discussion helps make explicit a few points that took me a few hours to figure out, e.g., without gpg-connect-agent started, I had not imported my secret key into my key ring despite thinking I had.